shom-fr/xoa/doc/configure.rst

 Permanent settings
 ------------------

-You permanently change default settings by editing your xoa configuration file, which is typicall here on linux:
+You can permanently change default settings by editing the xoa user configuration file, which is typicall here on linux:
 :file:`~/.local/share/xoa/xoa.cfg`.
-Use the following command to make sure this file is at this place:
+Use the following command to see if this file is at this place:

 .. code-block:: bash